The History of Hogspore

 and we get to drink right out in the open on Mule Day.

-been drafted into the Confederacy.
-Young Hogspore had no political leanings at all cept he
+drafted into the Confederacy.
+Young Hogspore had no political leanings at all cept he didn’t

-didn’t want to get shot.
+want to get shot.
 He was a constant volunteer for bringing up the rear.
-He didn’t see
+He didn’t see much

 Bout 17 of the boys died from them Black Mumps.
 Young Aaron swell up right where